Generative-Discriminative Complementary Learning: Related Works

 \section{Related Works}

-\paragraph{Complementary Learning} Currently, there is very limited work on complementary learning.
-To the best our knowledge, learning with complementary labels was first proposed by Ishida \etal~\cite{lc}.
-They assumed that the complementary labels are uniformly selected and they modified the one-vs-all and pairwise comparison classification losses to provide an unbiased estimation for the true classification risk.
-Yu \etal~\cite{bc} considered biased complementary label selection setting, and provided a forward loss correction approach that can be applied to cross-entropy loss.
-Because these two methods only work for specific losses such as the one-vs-all loss or cross-entropy loss, Ishida \etal~\cite{ac} derived an unbiased risk estimator for arbitrary losses and models.
-All the existing three methods are discriminative methods that ignore the information contained in $P_X$.
-Unlike these methods, our proposed CCGAN takes advantage of $P_X$ to help infer $P_{Y|X}$.

 \paragraph{Generative Adversarial Nets} Generative Adversarial Nets (GANs) are a class of implicit generative models learned by adversarial training~\cite{gans}.
-With the development of new network architectures~ (\eg,~\cite{dcgan}) and stabilizing techniques (\eg,~\cite{wgan,wgangp,sngan}), GANs is able to generate high-quality images that are indistinguishable from real images.
-Conditional GANs (CGANs)~\cite{cgans} extend the GAN models to generate images given specific labels, which can be used to model the class conditional $P_{X|Y}$ (\eg, ACGAN~\cite{acgans} and Projection GAN~\cite{p-gan}).
+With the development of new network architectures~ (\eg,~\cite{brock2018large}) and stabilizing techniques (\eg,~\cite{sngan}), GANs generates high-quality images that are indistinguishable from real ones.
+Conditional GANs (CGANs)~\cite{cgans} extend the GAN models to generate images given specific labels, which can be used to model the class conditional $P_{X|Y}$ (\eg, AC-GAN~\cite{acgans}, Projection cGAN~\cite{p-gan}, and TAC-GAN \cite{gong2019twin}).
 However, training of CGANs requires ordinary labels for the images, which are not available under the complementary learning settings.
-To the best of our knowledge, our proposed CCGAN is the first conditional GAN that can be trained with complementary labels.
-The most related works to us are the robust conditional GAN approaches that aim to train a conditional GAN from labels corrupted by random noise \cite{thekumparampil2018robustness,kaneko2018label}.
-However, our main goal is improve the prediction accuracy rather than generate good quality images from complementary labels.
+To the best of our knowledge, our proposed $CCGAN$ is the first conditional GAN that is trained with complementary labels.
+The most related works to us are the robust conditional GAN approaches that aim to learn a conditional GAN from labels corrupted by random noise \cite{thekumparampil2018robustness,kaneko2018label}.
+However, our method generates better quality images and more accurate prediction, by utilizing complementary labels.